-EDITOR'S NOTE: The following individuals were arrested or cited by the Madison County Sheriff's Department.
+EDITOR'S NOTE: The following individuals were arrested or cited by the Madison County Sheriff's Office.
 They are presumed innocent until proven guilty in a court of law.

 Born March 22, 1930 in Toledo, OH.
 Served in the U.S. Navy during the Korean War.

 Dr. Greta Mayer, director of prevention and community engagement with the Mental Health Recovery Board spoke about the warning signs of suicide and coping with grief at Jonathan Alder High School on Wednesday night.
 Dr. Greta Mayer, director of prevention and community engagement with the Mental Health Recovery Board spoke about the warning signs of suicide and coping with grief at Jonathan Alder High School on Wednesday night.